 - Federal loans for students have fixed interest rates and can be interest free while in school for those who demonstrate financial need.
 Payments are deferred while you are in school at least half time.

-- The Federal Direct PLUS loans (Parent Loan for Undergraduate Students) are federal loans that graduate students and parents of dependent undergraduate students can use to help pay for college.
+- The Federal Direct PLUS loans (Parent Loan for Undergraduate Students) are federal loans that graduate students and parents of dependent undergraduate students can use to help pay for college/university.

 - These loans are offered by banks or lending institutions to help students and parents bridge the gap between the cost of education and financial aid already received.
 These loans are not guaranteed by the federal government.